How to Restore Headlights

 How to get started restoring your headlights

 First things first, we always work on a clean surface when it comes to polishing and correcting any surfaces.
-Wash the front of your vehicle and the headlights with a quality car soap like Rocket Wax to remove as much grime and dirt as you can.
+Wash the front of your vehicle and the headlights with a high-quality car soap to remove as much grime and dirt as you can.
+In this case you may want to use a car shampoo that is higher on the Ph scale to cut down on the dirt and grime easier.
 We really like the two bucket wash method as it helps mitigate contaminants in the wash process that can scratch your paint and cause swirl marks.
 Even for a small project such as washing your headlights and the front of your car we think a proper wash is the best way to go.
 Never start correcting any part of your car without a thorough wash or your work won’t be the best it can be.

 While for some people that would be enough for them to just get to sanding we like to take some precautions.
 First things first, open your hood so you can work around the top of your headlight without the hood being in your way.
 Mask off the remaining painted or plastic surfaces around the headlights with the painters tape.
 The tape will help contain your sanding area and protect the surfaces you do not want to accidentally sand down or make contact with.